dsohk/rancher-devsecops-workshop/docs/part-1.md

 #### All-In-One RKE clusters

-Ensure you are on your local workstation/machine Terminal where we have our git repo cloned.
+Ensure you are on your local workstation/machine Terminal and inside your git repo cloned. <home-dir>/<devsec>

 Sample output below.
 ```